 I’m Mariana, and I’ve spent months traveling through Italy, hiking in the Dolomites, visiting the sites, and drinking Aperol on as many Italian beaches as possible.

-I’ve also done this Rome to Venice route a few times, and from my experience, here’s the best route and time in each place:
+I’ve also done this Rome to Venice trip a few times, and from my experience, here’s the best route and time in each place:

-- 2 Days in Florence – Cathedral, Best Art Museum in Italy, Michelin Experience, a day tour to San Gimignano & Leaning Tower of Pisa
+- 2 Days in Florence – Duomo (Cathedral), art museums, Michelin Experience, a day tour to Siena, San Gimignano, and Pisa or a day tour to Val d’Orcia with hidden gems

-Highly-rated accommodation in Rome: Domus Æterna – Re di Roma or D.R.Rome Spanish Luxury Suites.
+Highly-rated accommodation in Rome: Domus Æterna – Re di Roma or The Rubens Spagna.

-Highly-rated accommodation in Florence: Atelier delle Grazie, San Giuliano Inn, or B&B Stupido Hotel.
+Highly-rated accommodation in Florence: Atelier delle Grazie or San Giuliano Inn.

 A 7-Day Rome-Florence-Venice Itinerary